 An interview with Raquel Rivera, award-winning author of five books for young readers, including Tuk and the Whale and Orphan Ahwak.
 Hear about her interest in fairy tales, her advice for creating tension-filled scenes, and her childhood fear of the toilet witch.
 25 minutes.
-All ages.

 [1:10] Interview with Raquel Rivera

 CA: Have you ever written a story based on the news or a historical incident?

 RR: All of my historic books are thoroughly researched.
 So definitely with the last book, Yippee’s Gold Mountain, before I could even figure out the plotting, I had to do so much research to understand what sort of things might happen to him. …History, I find, is tremendously inspiring, whereas the present day for me it’s harder for me to come up with plot points. …

 [2:05] CA:… Have you ever riffed off a fairy tale or another story?

 RR: Not consciously but it’s a really good idea. … I’ve been doing a lot of reading actually over this pandemic time about scholars’ thinking on fairy tales and stuff like that.
 And women’s roles in fairy tales… and how we can make them new for ourselves.

 [3:45] CA:… Has an object ever figured prominently in one of your works?